Introduction to Computer Science I

 Most of the course materials are available on this site using the links in the navigation bar.

-The class materials (including pre-class readings, videos, and quizzes) and the course announcements are found on Blackboard.
+The lecture materials (including pre-lecture readings, videos, and quizzes) and the course announcements are found on Blackboard.

 - Course description

 - The first course for computer science majors and anyone seeking a rigorous introduction.
 Develops computational problem-solving skills by programming in the Python language, and exposes students to a variety of other topics from computer science and its applications.

 (see the staff page for contact information and office hours)